 On a night, where alcohol and jealousy took the better part of him, Brundle decides to advance the experiment deadline and teleport himself.
 The disaster begins when, without realizing it, a housefly enters the telepod, merging at a molecular-genetic level with him in the process.
 But the mutation isn't automatic.
 Brundle will slowly turn into this new and horrendous human-fly mix.

 At this point is when the horror begins and it has a way greater impact because the destruction of our protagonists is a slow, painful, disgusting, and unstoppable process.

 Cronenberg masterfully uses Brundle's decomposition as the very structure of the film's rhythm.
 That's why the journey begins as a rom-com and culminates as the most disturbing and dark body horror film in cinematic history.

 Because, being Cronenberg, the Brundle mutation is obviously traumatic, explicit, and perfectly designed and filmed.
 It's practically impossible not to be disgusted by the slow creation of "Brundlefly".

 The Fly is a classic because its elements of horror are intimately linked with a tragic love story.
 The sense of loss and erosion is much more powerful that way.
 It's obvious that Veronica and Brundle love each other, but the devastating effects of Brundle's condition make any semblance of normality simply impossible.
 Not only in the unmistakable physical aspect but mostly in the way the mutation affects the personality of both and the way they end up perceiving each other.

-Cronenberg has often expressed that The Fly is not particularly about AIDS, but about the impact that any disease, terminal conditions and even the general aging process has on relationships.
+Cronenberg has often expressed that The Fly is not particularly about AIDS, but about the impact that any disease, terminal conditions, and even the general aging process have on relationships.